Rugby union in Algeria: Men's teams

 The national rugby union team played its first unofficial game on 24 February 2007 under its first coach Morad Kellal.
 Almost all players play at French clubs, however there are some national players who practice the sport in Australia, New Zealand, Romania and England.

-On 18 December 2015, the national team played its first official game since the creation of the Algerian rugby federation (FAR) against the Tunisian rugby union team, to which they won 16 - 6.
-This was also the first international match played on Algerian soil (Oran), which was televised on the Algerian channel Canal Algerie in the country for the first time.
+On 18 December 2015, the national team played its first official game since the creation of the Algerian rugby federation (FAR) against the Tunisian rugby union team, to which they won 16 – 6.
+This was also the first international match played on Algerian soil (Oran), which was televised on the Algerian channel Canal Algérie in the country for the first time.

 Ahmed Zabana Stadium which is situated in Oran is the official venue of Algeria national team.